House of Elders (Somaliland): 2021 Somaliland parliamentary election

 In November 2017, the House of Elders announced that the House of Representatives parliamentary elections would be postponed until 2019.

 The House of Elders further announced in January 2019 that elections would be postponed.
 At this time, it was once decided that the elections for the House of Representatives would be held in January 2022 and the House of Elders in January 2023 In response, the United Nations Support Mission in Somalia (UNSOM) expressed concern.

 In July 2020, the three main Somaliland parties reached an agreement on the method of elections, and in October, the House of Elders of Somaliland signed an agreement to hold parliamentary and local elections on this basis.

 Somaliland Electoral Commission started voter registration in November 2020 as scheduled.
 In January 2021, the Somaliland Electoral Commission submitted to the President a proposal to hold simultaneous parliamentary and local elections on May 31, which the President approved.
 In February 2021, the House of Elders unanimously agreed.

 2024 Somaliland presidential election

 In October 2022, the House of Elders extended the President's term of office by two years, which was scheduled to expire on November 13, 2022.
 The House of Elders itself extended its own term by five years.
 However, some legislators opposed this decision.

 This decision was criticized by the British and U.S. governments.

 In January 2023, the House of Elders discussed the situation in Las Anod.

 In May 2023, 13 members of the House of Elders were absent from the assembly and ordered to attend.

+Replaced by 3rd Speaker

+In July 2026, Suleiman Mohamoud Adan resigned due to his age 92 and poor health.
+Three candidates ran for the position of chairperson, but in accordance with the House of Elders' tradition of avoiding a vote, two withdrew their candidacies, and Muse Haji Abdi Duale was confirmed by an overwhelming majority.